JumesP/JumesP/README.md

 Dispite all of this, currently on a break from coding to complete assignments!

 At Uni im currently learning:
-  - Java, JavaFx, Object Orientated Programming,
+  - Java, JavaFx, Object Orientated Programming
-  - ML including data analytics using Weka
-  - Cyber Security and Risk Management

 Thank you for reading